-Additional federally funded construction work allowed by this agreement focused on removing traffic from 'red-listed' bridges in an effort to improve safety along the I-93 corridor, including two projects at Exit 3 in Windham (the "Windham Projects") and one at Exit 5 in Londonderry (the "Londonderry Project").
+Additional federally funded construction work allowed by this agreement focused on removing traffic from 'red-listed' bridges in an effort to improve safety along the I-93 corridor, including two projects at Exit 3 in Windham (the "Windham Projects") and one at Exit 5 in Londonderry.
 The Windham Projects include the southbound off-ramp and bridges over NH 111 and NH 111A, and approximately 3 miles of northbound mainline reconstruction.
-Both projects at Exit 3 are federally funded and still active.
-The Londonderry Project reconstructed three of the four ramps at Exit 5.
-It was completed in May of 2010.
+The last of these projects was completed in March 2012.

-As of July 2010, (i) a total of twelve construction contracts with a total value of approximately \$145 million had been awarded, eight of which, with an aggregate value of \$80 million, are complete and (ii) approximately \$120 million has been expended on construction activities on the I-93 Project.
+As of March 2012, a total of sixteen construction contracts with a total value of approximately \$235 million had been awarded, twelve of which, with an aggregate value of \$151 million, are complete and approximately \$31 million had been expended on the four active construction contracts (three of which were funded with the 2010 Bonds).
 Funding for construction has been through annual federal highway appropriations with the matching portion financed by a combination of state highway funds and turnpike toll credits.